 If you do fly, check out these tips for reducing the carbon footprint of your flights – including simple steps like taking direct flights instead of stop-overs and only taking cabin baggage.

 Once you’re in Barcelona, stick with public transport instead of getting taxis to move around – the metro is usually quicker than travelling overland due to traffic, although it is less scenic.
-You can also walk a lot of the city too, just bring comfortable shoes!

 Don’t Follow the Crowds